 1. Difference in Speakers Size

-Bass amplifiers are usually comes with a larger speakers.
+Bass amplifiers usually come with larger speakers.
 Such speakers are necessary to generate those deep low-end frequencies.
 These frequencies required more cone’s moment and such larger speakers allow it very prominently.

 On the other hand, guitar amp speakers are generally smaller in size and are not designed for such a moment.
 They have thinner and smaller speakers that won’t able to pull off those low-end signals if cranked with a high volume level.